Dutch Design Week 2021

 15 years

-Because Vij5 exists 15 years in 2021, prior to the DDW we invited all designers we work with under the Vij5 collection to create a 'refillable candle' Design.
-An overview of their unique Design was on display during DDW 2021 in the Vij5 showroom.
+Because Vij5 will be celebrating its 15th anniversary in 2021, prior to DDW we invited all the designers we work with under the Vij5 collection to create a "refillable candle."
+Design An overview of their unique Design was on display in the Vij5 showroom during DDW 2021.

-The designers were given carte blanche so that their different handwritings could be seen in the final product.
-As a result, the exhibition showed a wide range of personal interpretations and at the same time formed an interesting unity, just like the Vij5 collection.
+The designers were given carte blanche, allowing their different handwriting to stand out in the final product.
+As a result, the exhibition showed a wide range of personal interpretations while forming an interesting unity, as did the Vij5 collection.

 Refillable candle